futurehomeno/fimp-api/adapter/adapter.md

 * relaying commands to the things,
 * relaying events from the things.

-Adapters might use various communication technologies, such as Z-Wave and Zigbee wireless networks, direct connection through the local network or indirect through a third-party cloud provider.
+Adapters may use various communication technologies, such as Z-Wave and Zigbee wireless networks, direct connection through the local network or indirect through a third-party cloud provider.

-## Adapter Service

-For description of how to interact with the adapter on the highest level see the [adapter service](/adapter/adapter_service.md) documentation.

 ## Thing Management

 For description of how to add and remove things from the system see the [thing management](/adapter/thing_management.md) documentation.

+## Network Management

+For description of how to get connection status or update network see the [network_management](/adapter/network_management.md) documentation.

+## Additional Functionalities

+An adapter may provide additional functionalities beyond what is defined in the FIMP protocol requirements.
+Good examples are advanced configuration or methods specific to the technology, and should be outlined in the adapter documentation.
+It is recommended that adapters follow guidelines for [common interfaces](/common_interfaces/common_interfaces.md) when implementing such functionalities.